UICrail/SemanticRSM/Code/Import/railML32_import/readme.md

 Only certain parts are imported, starting with topology.

-No a priori check of data completeness, consistency, compliance with XSD, etc.
+The provided data are deemed correct: we perform no a priori check of data completeness, consistency, compliance with XSD, etc.